cds-snc/gcds-docs/src/en/components/button/code.md

 #### `name`

-The `name` attribute specifies the name of the button when submitting form data.
-It is useful for identifying which button triggered a form submission, especially when multiple buttons exist in a form.
+Use `name` to specify the name of the button when submitting form data.
+This attribute helps identify which button triggered a form submission, especially when multiple buttons exist in a form.

 {% examplesPreview "180" %}